nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

     - NXThemeInstaller is a theme installer app.
 See the [Theming section of our guide](../../extras/theming.md) for more information

     - hbappstore is a homebrew app store where a large collection of switch homebrew is kept.

+    - atmosphere-updater is a homebrew app capable of updating Atmosphere.
+See [this](../../extras/updating.md) page for information on keeping your system up to date.